josephfrazier/babel-plugin-transform-xregexp/README.md

 # babel-plugin-transform-xregexp

-Use [XRegExp] syntax in your regular expression literals.
+Use [XRegExp] syntax in your regular expressions.
 See the [tests] for a few examples of supported syntax.
 Note that not all XRegExp syntax can be parsed by Babel.

 [XRegExp]: http://xregexp.com/
 [tests]: test/fixtures/